-- Medical Group Practice Week (4th week of January) – the 4th week of January is Medical Group Practice Week.
+- Medical Group Practice Week (4th week of January) – the 4th week of January, which falls on January 23rd in 2023, is Medical Group Practice Week.
 A medical group is 3 or medical professionals working together to treat patients.
 Thus, your dental practice is a Medical Group.
 Treat you and your team to some yummy (but healthy) goodies.

 - Children’s Dental Health Month – Celebrate all month long with extra goodies for your tiny patients.